Possible trend shift in NZDUSD – going short | 25th Feb Signal ID: 79543

 4. CFTC Analysis

-Latest CFTC data showed a positioning change of +273 with a net non-commercial position of -8331.
-Positioning changes has been very limited for the NZD in the past few weeks and with the flush out of net-longs among Leveraged Funds in December we can see that positioning is close to neutral for both large specs and leveraged funds.
+Positioning changes has been very limited for the NZD in the past few weeks and with the flush out of net-longs among Leveraged Funds in Dec we can see that positioning is close to neutral for both large specs and leveraged funds.
 The sentiment signal from the unwind in positioning means right now we are happy to wait for incoming econ data or strong risk sentiment impulses to give better sense of where the NZD goes next.

 5. The Week Ahead